WINDSTORM PROTECTION AND FEMA SPECIFICATIONS

 In our opinion, our two design objectives -- affordability and protecting your family from intruders -- are not met with FEMA-based specifications.
 So we've taken a different path that ensures secrecy, but with a design that is as impregnable as that of FEMA at a fraction of the cost.
 And it is also a safe structure that can withstand a Category 4 hurricane of up to 157 MPH winds, if the house is built to the Florida Building Code standards.

-It may be hard to fully understand these measures until you see our Safe Room design, where two walls are external masonry walls (i.e., concrete block) and two are frame interior walls, so, again, you're urged to return here after reading the second page in this series, entitled "Safe Rooms (Part 2)".
+These measures are easier to understand after you see our Safe Room design, where two walls are external masonry walls (i.e., concrete block) and two are interior walls of studs, so, again, you're urged to return here after reading the second page in this series, entitled "Safe Rooms (Part 2)".

-- We build a drop ceiling over the Safe Room with 2 X 6 beams 12-inch on center, and this is then lined on the outside with peel-and-stick (self-adhesive) underlayment roof paper and on the inside with ballistic Kevlar.
-A key element is that each beam, in addition to nails, is tied with hurricane straps to the Room walls, as shown at top right.
+- We build a drop ceiling over the Safe Room consisting of planks and 2 X 6 beams 12-inch on center, and this is then lined on the outside with plywood covered with peel-and-stick (self-adhesive) underlayment roof paper and on the inside with ballistic Kevlar.
+A key element is that each beam, in addition to nails, is tied with hurricane straps to the planks, as shown at top right, and the planks are also tied to the interior room wall studs with hurricane straps.

-- Hurricane straps are added to the bottom of the studs of the existing interior frame walls, connecting these studs to the footer bottom plate as shown at bottom right (these studs will have been simply nailed to the bottom plate during the just-completed construction).
+- To secure the interior stud walls we do 2 things, shown at bottom right.
+First, hurricane straps are added to the bottom of the studs, connecting these studs to the footer bottom plate as shown (these studs will have been simply nailed to the bottom plate during the just-completed construction).
+Second, the footer bottom plate of the existing interior frame walls (which will have been nailed to the concrete floor during the just-completed construction) are then screwed to the concrete floor.